karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-07-11-Supply-Chain-Analytics-Introduction.md

 Each of above question have answers and each answer can be written or extracted in a form of data.

-For example as a store manager, when you request stock of particular shoe model from factory, there are many factors to be considered, following are few factors need to be analyzed for your request.
+For example as a store manager, when you order stock of particular product, there are many factors to be considered, following are few factors need to be analyzed for your order.

 - **_Warehouse_**: Is Stock available at factory warehouse?, if available, How much stock is needed considering forecast?
 - **_Production_**: If there is spike in demand for that particular model, How many shoes needs to manufacture?